-Just in time for Mother's Day and end of year teacher gifts, these homemade bath salts are easy and fun to make.
+Just in time for the holidays, these homemade bath salts are easy and fun to make.
 Relax with the scent of natural essential oils.

 I'm breaking down the term non-GMO and how brands get non-GMO Project Verified so that you can make better choices, like our partners Grassland Butter.

 The best gifts are those that are homemade!
 Learn how to make these DIY natural candles, using Plant Therapy oils, that look and smell great.

 I'm so excited about this new School Lunch Packing Chart.
 It has honestly both streamlined and revolutionized our lunch packing process!

 Does it really matter where your milk comes from and what the dairy cows eat?
 Learn how grassmilk is different than other options at the store.

 Ya'll - I love Trader Joe's.
 People are friendly, prices are good.
 Here's a list of my 10 favorite gluten-free foods you can find there.

 It’s no secret that we’ve been longtime fans of Plan to Eat, an online meal planning service + grocery list maker.
 In fact, they’ve been partners of ours for six years now – clearly they are very well loved! :) We’re so excited to announce in today’s sponsored post that they’ve just released a new app (for …

 Besides cooling cookies, how else can you use a baking rack?
 Read on to learn 5 ways to use your baking rack in the kitchen!

 Here are 14 products you can buy on the Thrive Market website for less money than you'd spend in the grocery store.
 Give it a try!